lucasrainett/g-style/README.md

 ### Static/Server-Side Rendering

-For Node.js environments, use the `gStyle.getFullCss()` method to return the static CSS string *after* rendering a view.
+For Node.js environments, use the `globalStyle.getFullCss()` method to return the static CSS string *after* rendering a view.

 ```js
 import React from "react";